 Also accepted as fulfilling the minimum Head Start program employment qualifications are:

 - Teaching certification from the Texas Education Agency

 - Bachelor’s degree with at least 18 credits in early childhood education or early childhood development

 Texas Early Learning Council’s Early Childhood Career Lattice

 Created by the governor of Texas, the Texas Early Learning Council’s purpose was and is to develop strategies to improve early childhood education across the state.
-As the result of years of planning and studies, the Council recently released its Early Childhood Career Lattice, a rubric that defines teaching excellence standards and lays out a course of professional development for the state’s preschool teachers.
+The Council defines teaching excellence standards through its Early Childhood Career Lattice, which lays out a course of professional development for the state’s preschool teachers.